 Yet one probationary teacher told me that ‘not only will the restructure increase teachers’ workload and reduce any chances for promotion but the quality of education the pupils will receive could be hindered.
 Teachers will have to spend more time on work passed down from management and less time on planning.
 It will also mean that student and probation teachers may not have a mentor specific to their subject.’

 Gil Paterson, the SNP MSP for Clydebank and Milngavie- a constituency effected by the strike action – told qmunicate that “the teachers’ strike in West Dunbartonshire would never have happened if the Labour administration had listened to the professionals – the frontline teaching staff – who would have explained to them the full impact of their actions.
 If their proposals go through, it will affect the quality of teaching and, most importantly, the children.’
 Yet these fractures in relations between public sector workers and local councils transcend local constituency boundaries.

-The emphasis on management as opposed to specialism within professions is one that is replicated across public sector fields in the UK.
+Fears about the emphasis on management as opposed to specialism within professions is one that is replicated across public sector fields in the UK.
 On Friday, Plaid Cymru leader Leanne Wood told The Daily Politics programme that the government’s proposed plans to fast-track people into management roles in the social-care sector in Wales would do nothing to ease the burden on social workers within communities.
-It is by finding these similar patterns throughout the country that will help the public sector to fight back.
-Social workers in Wales have more in common with junior doctors and teachers from Glasgow than they do with the bureaucratic-style policy making which threatens the trust professionals have in their management boards.

 In an interview for qmunicate an EIS union rep suggested the dispute now lies in the hands of the council.
 It is vital, for both teachers and the wider public alike that professionals are listened to.
 Students must show support for those fighting for their futures.